louis-e/NANO-SAT-01/README.md

 ## Pictures of my satellite
 Finally, I want to show you some pictures of my satellite.
-I put it in a case and I decorated it.
-It's not finished yet, Iam going to do some improvements the next days.
+I put it in a case and decorated it.
+It's not finished yet, I am going to do some improvements in the next days.

 <img alt="Production Picture 1" src="https://github.com/louis-e/NANO-SAT-01/blob/master/img/production1.png" width="600" height="400">
 <img alt="Production Picture 2" src="https://github.com/louis-e/NANO-SAT-01/blob/master/img/production2.png" width="300" height="400">